-- S 2.
-Subdivisions 2 and 6 of section 652 of the labor law, subdivision 2 as amended by chapter 38 of the laws of 1990 and subdivision 6 as added by section 1 of part P of chapter 57 of the laws of 2013, are amended to read as follows: - 2.
+- § 2.
+Subdivisions 2 and 6 of section 652 of the labor law, subdivision 2 as amended by chapter 38 of the laws of 1990 and subdivision 6 as added by section 3 of part K of chapter 54 of the laws of 2016, are amended to read as follows: - 2.
 Existing wage orders.
-The minimum wage orders in effect on the effective date of this act shall remain in full force and effect, except as modified in accordance with the provisions of this article. - Such minimum wage orders shall be modified by the commissioner to increase all monetary amounts specified therein in the same proportion as the increase in the hourly minimum wage as provided in subdivision one of this section, including the amounts specified in such minimum wage orders as allowances for gratuities, and when furnished by the employer to its employees, for meals, lodging, apparel and other such items, services and facilities.
+The minimum wage orders in effect on the effective date of this act shall remain in full force and effect, except as modified in accordance with the provisions of this article. - Such minimum wage orders shall be modified by the commissioner to 10 increase all monetary amounts specified therein in the same proportion 11 12 as the increase in the hourly minimum wage as provided in subdivision 13 one of this section, including the amounts specified in such minimum wage orders as allowances for gratuities, and when furnished by the employer to its employees, for meals, lodging, apparel and other such 15 items, services and facilities.
 All amounts so modified shall be rounded off to the nearest five cents.
-The modified orders shall be promulgated by the commissioner without a public hearing[, and without reference to a wage board,] and shall become effective on the effective date of such increases in the minimum wage except as otherwise provided in this subdivision, notwithstanding any other provision of this article. - 6.
-Notwithstanding subdivision two of this section [and subdivision two of section six hundred fifty-three of this article], a modification in the hourly cash wage or meal and lodging credits as applied to food

-EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [] is old law to be omitted.
+The modified orders shall be promulgated 17 18 by the commissioner without a public hearing[- and without reference to 19 a wage board, and shall become effective on the effective date of such 20 increases in the minimum wage except as otherwise provided in this subdivision, notwithstanding any other provision of this article.
+21 - EXPLANATION--Matter in italics (underscored) is new; matter in brackets [-] is old law to be omitted.